Recess (break): Effects on classroom behavior

-According to the American Heart Association, the CDC reported that there is a link between physical activity and academic performance in 2010.
+A 2010 study found a link between physical activity and academic performance.
 Some benefits to recess include students being more attentive, better academic performance and better behavior.
 Many different studies show recess as being beneficial to students in the classroom.
 One of the goals of recess is to help students release excess energy and be refreshed focused upon return to the classroom.
-According to a 2009 study, children who received daily recess were reported to behave better within the classroom.
+In a 2009 study, children who received daily recess were reported to behave better within the classroom.

 After a long time in the classroom, students may become restless and disengaged.
 Studies show that after recess students become more attentive and engaged in classroom discussions.
 This is because recess gave students a necessary break from the rigorous classroom and learning setting.
 A 2017 study of fifth graders suggested that 25 minutes of recess could increase students' time on task.
 Also, recess can reduce the risk of students falling asleep during learning time by its physical aspect allows students' bodies to oxygenate and stay awake.

+COVID-19 studies

+Studies have been done on the effects of the COVID-19 pandemic and the resulting lack of structured recess time for children.
+School closures meant that children did not have access to school-provided recess periods and the physical restrictions and isolation of that period limited more unstructured forms of recess.
+Pandemic-related social restrictions reduced children's opportunities for the physical activity and socialization with peers usually associated with recess.
+Research also notes negative emotional effects of the lack of structured recess on children of all ages, with more pronounced effects seen in adolescent children.

 Restriction of recess as disciplinary action

 In many schools around the country recess is taken away from students as disciplinary action.
 In 2013, researchers from the University of Chicago Illinois found that 68 percent of school districts had no policy or law prohibiting educators from taking away physical activity from students.
 Because of this, many educators and administrators take away recess as a punishment.
-A Gallup poll conducted in 2009 revealed that 77 percent of principals say that they have taken away recess from students.
+A 2009 Gallup poll revealed that 77 percent of principals say that they have taken away recess from students.

 Oftentimes students serve punishments such as completing late work or talking to the principal regarding behavioral issues during their recess times.
 However, by taking away recess, students are unable to release any excess energy that they may have.
 Releasing this excess energy can lead to better behavior and academic performance.

 Although taking away recess as disciplinary action seems to be the decision in many schools, researchers are coming up with alternatives for the elimination of recess.
 Some of these alternatives include positive reinforcement which rewards children for positive behavior rather than taking away things for negative behavior.
 In this situation, every child is guaranteed recess.